opvia/product-challenge/README.md

 ## Opvia product problem

 Scientists are automatically uploading their data from bioreactors into Opvia.
-To help you, some example data is already loaded into the table.
+To help you, some example data is already loaded into a table.

 In the example data, each row shows the density of the cells and the total volume in the bioreactor at a given point in time.